tc39/proposal-temporal/docs/cookbook.md

 {{cookbook/getTripDurationInHrMinSec.mjs}}
 ```

-Map localized departure time and duration into localized arrival time.
+Given a departure time with time zone and a flight duration, get an arrival time in the destination time zone, using time zone-aware math.

 ```javascript
 {{cookbook/getLocalizedArrival.mjs}}